-Each filter was extracted in 5 ml HPLC-grade methanol by sonication.
-The extract solution was then blown dry under a gentle stream of N2, and reconstituted by 1 ml 0.1% acetic acid in water solution with 50% methanol.
-A portion of this filter extract was analyzed by a Hewlett-Packard 1100 series LC-MS system mainly to identify and quantify low-molecular-weight species (roughly, MW < 250).
+Each filter was extracted in 5 mL of HPLC-grade methanol by sonication.
+The extract solution was then blown dry under a gentle stream of N2 and reconstituted by 1 mL of 0.1% acetic acid in water solution with 50% methanol.
+A portion of this filter extract was analyzed by a Hewlett-Packard 1100 series LC-MS system mainly to identify and quantify low-molecularweight species (roughly, MW < 250).
 The electrospray ionization (ESI) mode of the quadruple MS was optimized so that carboxyl-containing species had the highest sensitivities.
-A Nova-Pak C18 column (300 × 3.9 mm, Waters) was used.
-The eluents were 0.1% acetic acid in water solution (A) and methanol (B), with B programmed from 25% to 60% in 15 min.
-Another portion of the filter extract was analyzed by a Finnigan LCQ ion trap mass spectrometer (ITMS) to identify species with molecular weights up to 1600 Da and capture the overall feature of SOA composition, including high-molecular-weight species.
-Both negative and positive (Na+ added) ion modes of the ITMS were carried out, so that compounds of different acidity and polarity could be detected.
-In addition, specific ions of interest were isolated from the rest of the sample matrix in the ITMS, and were further fragmented to produce tandem MS, aiding structure elucidation.
+A Nova-Pak $C{18}$ column (300 $\times$ 3.9 mm, Waters) was used.
+The eluents were 0.1% acetic acid in water solution (A) and methanol (B), with B programmed from 25 to 60% in 15 min.
+Another portion of the filter extract was analyzed by a Finnigan LCQ ion trap mass spectrometer (ITMS) to identify species with molecular weights up to 1600 Da and to capture the overall feature of SOA composition, including high-molecular-weight species.
+Both negative and positive (Na+ added) ion modes of the ITMS were carried out so that compounds of different acidity and polarity could be detected.
+In addition, specific ions of interest were isolated from the rest of the sample matrix in the ITMS and were further fragmented to produce tandem MS, aiding structure elucidation.

-8.4.
 Results and Discussion

-8.4.1.
-Low-Molecular-Weight (Low-MW) Components of SOA from Cycloalkene Ozonolysis

-Seven cycloalkenes (Table 8.1)-- cyclopentene, cyclohexene, cycloheptene, cyclooctene, 1-methyl cyclopentene, 1-methyl cyclohexene, 3-methyl cyclohexene-- were reacted with ozone in the laboratory chambers described above at initial mixing ratios from 25 to 300 ppb.
-Since the low-MW species (MW < 250) in SOA from $\alpha$ -pinene ozonolysis have previously received rather extensive attention in the literature,16-18 discussion of those species in this system is not reiterated.
-In addition, because of the similarity of the SOA products of cyclooctene to those of the non-methylated C5, C6, and C7 cycloalkenes, we will not discuss the cyclooctene system in detail here.
+1. Low-Molecular-Weight (low-MW) Components of SOA from Cycloalkene Ozonolysis.
+Seven cycloalkenes (Table 1), cyclopentene, cyclohexene, cyclohexene, cyclooctene, 1-methylcyclohexene, and 3-methylcyclohexene, at initial mixing ratios from 25 to 300 ppb, were reacted with ozone in the laboratory chambers described above.
+Because the low-MW species (MW < 250) in SOA from $\alpha$ -pinene ozonolysis have previously received rather extensive attention in the literature, $^{16-18}$ discussion of those species in this system is not reiterated.
+In addition, because of the similarity of the SOA products of cyclooctene to those of the nonmethylated